Meifeng1510/LuauDocs/Table/Guide/LuauTableLengthInDepth.md

 - The current size is 8.
 - Check `tbl[9]`; since it is `nil`, the array size cannot be adjusted further.
-- Final array size remains 8.
+- The final array size remains 8.

 **Step 4: Final Size is 8**